 Nearshoring production is taking off in Mexico and the sky isn't even the limit.
 Aerospace manufacturing is one field where innovation continuously leads the charge.
 Here are 3 ways in which Mexican productions plants have taken the lead in innovative manufacturing.

 U.S aerospace companies have been nearshoring to Mexico since 1970.
 In fact, according to Aviation Week, the first two companies to open production facilities in Mexico were Westinghouse and Honeywell.
 Since then, Mexican manufacturing has exploded.
 In 1994, Mexico became part of the North American Free Trade Agreement.
 Other incentives for manufacturing success include favorable trade agreements for supplies and investments in infrastructure promoting new industries.
 Starting in 2004, aerospace production become a significant market for Mexican manufacturing.

 At the beginning of 2016, there were 270 aerospace companies in Mexico.
 Of them, 80 percent focused on manufacturing, 10 percent performed repairs, and the remaining 10 percent developed new ideas.
 Production plants for these aerospace companies continue to use the latest technology.
-From 3D printing and mobile data collection, to the design of aerospace materials that are both strong and light, innovation is present in all aspects of Mexican aerospace manufacturing.
+From 3D printing and mobile data collection, to the design of aerospace materials that are both strong and light, innovation is present in all aspects of aerospace manufacturing in Mexico.
 With the integration of these technologies, sensitive equipment can match specifications to the smallest degree, thus producing high quality products that produce no waste during their creation.

 New markets for aerospace products provide opportunities for production expansion.
 For example, consumers have shown interest in unmanned aircrafts.
 How does Mexico respond to this demand?
 They invested in schools that specialize in drone innovation.
 This is especially important as The FAA just announced new rules for U.S. drone deployment, according to USA Today.